city

 There are many factors to consider regarding whether other elements in your supply chain are ITAR-compliant, particularly when working with distributors and suppliers.

-What Are The Penalties for ITAR Compliance Violations?
+What Are the Penalties for ITAR Compliance Violations?

 The DDTC is responsible for enforcing ITAR compliance regulations.
 ITAR sanctions and penalties for violations can include: